Home Solar Panel Temperatures

 Solar Panel Temperatures: When Affects Efficiency (Coefficient)

-To achieve the best performance, solar panels need to be at a specific temperature.
-When the temperature of your solar panels goes up, their ability to generate power goes down.
+To achieve the best performance, it’s crucial that solar panels are kept at a specific temperature.
+The hotter your solar panels get, the lower their ability to generate electricity becomes.

 Standard solar panels are at peak efficiency with surface temperatures between 15 degrees Celsius and 25 degrees Celsius.
 Anything above that reduces their output.